Free Boat (Vessel) Bill of Sale Form | PDF | Word

 • Email Address

-• Phone Number (you may specify whether you prefer call or text)
+• Phone Number (you may specify whether you prefer to call or text)

 Step 6 – Showing the Vessel

 It is only a matter of time before you are contacted by an interested party wanting to view the boat in person.
-Come to an agreement on a time to meet the potential buyer for a showing.
+Agree on a time to meet the potential buyer for a showing.
 Make sure the boat is in pristine order and be prepared to sell that day.
-Once the interested party has arrived, give them a full tour of the vessel highlighting all the qualities of the boat.
-The buyer may want to test drive boat to make sure it is in working order.
-How this handled is up to your discretion and you may insist on accompanying them for the ride (they may also want a mechanic to overlook the vessel for approval).
+Once the interested party has arrived, give them a full tour of the vessel, highlighting all the qualities of the boat.
+The buyer may want to test drive the boat to ensure it is in working order.
+How this is handled is up to your discretion, and you may insist on accompanying them for the ride (they may also want a mechanic to look over the vessel for approval).

 Step 7 – Negotiating the Sale